 The owners of the center are a married duo, Kirk and Kim Huddleston.
 Kirk has owned and operated his own business since 1994.
-He has an educational background in business administration, marketing and accounting and also has his Director’s Qualifications in Early Childhood Education.
-Kim has been working in the early childhood education field since 1995,obtaining a Bachelor’s Degree in Psychology, Criminal Justice and Director’s Qualifications in Early Childhood Education.
+He has an educational background in business administration, marketing, accounting and also has his Director’s Qualifications in Early Childhood Education.
+Kim has been working in the early childhood education field since 1995, obtaining a Bachelor’s Degree in Psychology, Criminal Justice and Director’s Qualifications in Early Childhood Education.
 We have four children and have lived in Fruita since opening our original location in Fruita in 2004.
 We are thrilled to open our new location in Grand Junction in 2015.
 Discovery Kids Learning Center is the result of many dreams, our unconditional love of all children, and countless hours of education and hard work.

 Program Philosophy and Mission